Spiritbox: 2015–2019: Formation and early years

 Before co-founding Spiritbox, singer Courtney LaPlante and guitarist Mike Stringer were both in Iwrestledabearonce.
-The couple, engaged for four years, nevertheless wanted to form their joint musical project since 2011.
+The couple were engaged during this time, and since 2011 had wanted to form their own joint musical project.
 In late 2015, they decided to quit the band.
 LaPlante and Stringer had each replaced a previous member of Iwrestledabearonce, and were never comfortable with that status in the band; the two also desired to pursue a new personal and creative direction.
-The couple decided to take a break from touring and return to their hometown to find regular employment.
-Throughout 2015, multi-instrumentalist Stringer presented to LaPlante demos of songs that he created diligently, displaying different musical styles.
-LaPlante and Stringer got married in 2016, and two weeks after the wedding, they began investing their money into recording the songs.
+The couple decided to take a break from touring and return home to find regular employment.
+Throughout 2015, multi-instrumentalist Stringer presented LaPlante demos of songs in different musical styles to help them decide on a direction for their band.
+LaPlante and Stringer married in 2016 and began recording songs two weeks later.
 Stringer wrote the drum parts for a planned extended play, which were rearranged by their session drummer at the time, former Iwrestledabearonce bandmate Mikey Montgomery.
 The EP was recorded by LaPlante and Stringer in their home studio, along with their friend Tim Creviston.
-It was mixed and mastered by Dan Braunstein in Los Angeles.
+It was mixed and mastered by former Volumes member Dan Braunstein in Los Angeles.

-On October 9, 2017, the husband and wife duo announced the launch of their band named Spiritbox.
-Spiritbox formed in Victoria, located on Vancouver Island, British Columbia.
-LaPlante explained that Iwrestledabearonce had made no statement regarding their situation, and thus, she officially confirmed her departure from the band on October 25, 2017.
-Spiritbox ultimately received a budget from FACTOR (the Foundation to Assist Canadian Talent on Records), funded by the Government of Canada and private broadcasters, to support investments required for recording and touring.
+On October 9, 2017, LaPlante and Stringer announced the launch of their band, Spiritbox, based in Victoria, British Columbia.
+LaPlante explained that Iwrestledabearonce had made no statement regarding their situation, and thus, on October 25, she officially confirmed her departure from Iwrestledabearonce.
+Spiritbox ultimately received over $38,000 in funding from FACTOR (the Foundation to Assist Canadian Talent on Records), funded by the Government of Canada and private broadcasters, to support the band's recording and touring.
 As Spiritbox, the couple released a seven-song self-titled debut EP on October 27, 2017, which followed a single, "The Beauty of Suffering".
-Soon afterward, the project was paused for some time, finding themselves deadlocked in their efforts to play the songs in live performances without other musicians.
+Soon afterward, the project was paused for some time, finding themselves deadlocked in their efforts to play the songs in live performances without additional musicians.

-In 2018, Bill Crook of the pop-punk band Living with Lions joined the band as the permanent bassist, expressing esteem for their music and offering support through friendship.
-Shortly after, they found a replacement drummer in Ryan Loerke, who also played in the Kelowna-based Shreddy Krueger.
-Jason Mageau, the former manager of Iwrestledabearonce, founded the Pale Chord label, which was distributed via The Orchard in order to release Spiritbox's music.
-Mageau (part of Roc Nation) and the band decided to promote and establish online music rather than spending money on small club tours.
-As a result, they opted not to tour for two years.
-While Spiritbox gained a growing fan base, they released a five-song EP titled Singles Collection on April 26, 2019, through Pale Chord.
+In 2018, Bill Crook of the pop-punk band Living with Lions joined the band as the permanent bassist.
+Shortly after, they secured permanent drummer Ryan Loerke, who also played in the Kelowna-based Shreddy Krueger.
+Jason Mageau, the former manager of Iwrestledabearonce, founded the Pale Chord label to release Spiritbox's music through a distribution deal with The Orchard.
+Mageau advised the band to promote Spiritbox's music online for two years rather than undertaking an expensive touring regimen.
+While Spiritbox grew their fan base, they released a five-song EP titled Singles Collection on April 26, 2019.
 Throughout 2018 and 2019, the band composed most of the songs for their intended debut album.